openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-i18n.md

 **Possible Causes**

-This error code indicates a parameter error, which may be caused by passing a parameter of the wrong type.
+This error code indicates a parameter error, likely due to passing a parameter of the wrong type.

 **Resolution Steps**

-Verify that the parameter type is correct.
+Verify that the parameter types are correct.